phoebe-project/phoebe2-docs/api/phoebe.atmospheres.passbands.Passband.save.md

     existing file with the same filename as provided in `archive`
 * `update_timestamp` (bool, optional, default=True): whether to update
     the stored timestamp with the current time.
+* `history_entry` (string, optional): history entry to append to the fits file.
+Note that previous entries will be maintained if (and only if) overwriting an existing file with `overwrite=True`.